 Childs grasped the human-animal connection early.
 I learned it late.
-Very late.
-Not quite too late.
+But not too late.

-Things learned while reading The Animal Dialogues: Female coyote biology allows the species to shrug off attempts at population control.
-Porcupine spines have antibiotic properties that help stave off infections that result from accidental self-stabbings.
-Eagles can spot salmon from five thousand feet up and dive down without a single course change.
+Things learned while reading: Female coyote biology allows them to shrug off attempts at population control.
+Porcupine spines contain antibiotic properties to help stave off infections from accidental self-stabbings.
+Eagles can spot salmon from five thousand feet up and dive down without a single course correction.

-Yet these natural history details, deftly woven into each narrative, never become the chief thrust of Childs’ tales; science and facts supplement but do not supplant.
+Yet these natural history details, deftly woven into each narrative, seemed never the chief thrust of Childs’ tales; science and facts supplement but do not supplant.
 The prose, steeped in metaphors and rendered with a poet’s sensibility, broach closer to the essence, but are in the end still words.
-What moves most is Childs’ earnest impulse to negotiate with animals in their own domains, whether that be physical, down in the canyon depths of desert bighorns and up in the sculpted currents of bald eagles, or temporal, anchored in the immortal realm of the here and now.
-Shackled to our intellect, humans throughout history have envied animals for their ability to be at ease in the ever-present, for being wholly wedded to the world at large.
-The most poignant passages in The Animal Dialogues are when Childs grows urgent in his yearnings to cross over, to strive to understand what it is to be bear, or falcon, or smelt, before returning humbled and awed:
+What comes across and moves me most is Childs’ earnest impulse to negotiate with animals in their own domains, whether that be physical, deep down in the canyon depths of desert bighorns and up in the sculpting currents of bald eagles, or temporal, as creatures always anchored in the realm of the here and now.
+Shackled to our intellects, humans throughout history have envied animals for their ability to be at ease in the ever-present; the most poignant passages in The Animal Dialogues are when Childs grows urgent in his yearnings to cross over, to strive to feel what it is to be bear or falcon or smelt, now, before returning as a human being, humbled and awed:

 “The peregrine floats in the air just beyond arm’s reach.
 It looks back at me with such equanimity, such singularity, that I am emptied, contentedly bankrupt.
 This must be what it feels like to fly for the first time, to actually open up and soar, exchanging gravity for faith.